 Use household waste water where possible to water your garden.
 If this is not an alternative, use subsurface irrigation which will provide the plants with water effectively without losing moisture through evaporation.

 Installing a rainwater reservoir is a smart way to save water, or even keeping a few buckets on hand when it seems like rain is on its way to catch it for future use.
 Other options also include retaining water on the garden with the use of bioswales or rain gardens.

 If you want to get more from your garden, opt for long lived perennials.
 As mentioned previously, ensure if the perennial fits in your climatic zone.
 Smaller perennials will help you save more money too.
 As years roll by, these perennials will get better and bigger.
 Conversely, don’t forget to collect seeds and save them.
 Flowering plants like morning glory, marigold and sunflower are wonderful hardy plants.

-Need helping creating your own sustainable garden?
-Local gardeners can help you pick the right plants for region and much more!
+Need help creating your own sustainable garden?
+Local gardeners can help you pick the right plants for the region and much more!

 Service.com.au provides 3 free no obligation quotes from our local trusted gardeners for your gardeing project.

 Get free quotes in minutes.